ABNs and ACNs are specific numbers that identify your business. However, the number you use will vary depending on what business structure you have.

 If you are thinking about starting a business or Registering a Company, then it is important to know the difference.
 In this article, we’ll explain what each number means and how they will apply to your business.

 Generally, ABNs and ACNs (if applicable) must be present on most documents including:

 - Account Statements

-What is the Difference Between an ACN and ABN?
+What is the difference Between an ACN and ABN?

-An ABN is a unique 11-digit number given to any business that is undertaking any form of business in Australia.
-It is issued by the Australian Taxation Office (ATO) and its basic function is to allow the government to keep track of your business activity and taxes.
-It also provides as an identifier to other businesses that work you may work with.
-Whether you are a sole trader, a partnership or a company, you will need to register an ABN.
+Your ABN is a unique 11-digit number that identifies your business.
+Every business which operates in Australia will have an ABN.
+The Australian Taxation Office (ATO) provides this number which allows it to keep track of your business activity and taxes.
+It also acts as an identifier for other businesses that work you may work with.
+Whether you are a sole trader, a partnership, or a company, you will need to register an ABN.
 If you don’t, you will be trading illegally.

 Australian Company Number (ACN)

 An ACN is issued specifically if and when you register your business as a company.
 Your ACN is a 9-digit number that is issued by the Australian Securities and Investments Commission (ASIC) .
 Your ACN will serve as an identifier to ASIC for the monitoring of your company activities.
 It also lets the public know your business’s structure.
 Your company’s ABN will include your ACN with two extra digits.